microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/README.md

 1. [Register Calling Bot](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html).
 1. Configure your permissions.
 Go to Settings page and click on the *Manage* link near *Microsoft App ID*.
 In the new page, click *Add* button after *Application Permissions* and select *Calls.AccessMedia.All*, and then save the change.
 If your bot also need to join meeting, select *Calls.JoinGroupCall.All* as well.
 1. The permission needs to be consented by tenant admin.
-Go to "https://login.microsoftonline.com/common/adminconsent?client_id=<app_id>&state=<any_number>&redirect_uri=<callback_url>" using tenant admin to sign-in , then consent for the whole tenant.
+Go to "https://login.microsoftonline.com/common/adminconsent?client_id=<app_id>&state=<any_number>&redirect_uri=<callback_url>" using tenant admin to sign-in, then consent for the whole tenant.
 1. Please read the [Concepts](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/calls-and-meetings/real-time-media-concepts) articles for more in depth knowledge on local media bots.
 1. Follow instructions in the sample to publish your bot to the web.
 1. Please read the [API Reference](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/) for specific API information.